‘D’ Company No. 15 Platoon:

 WX7253 W.V.
 Bow – Wounded in action Buona Vista 15 Feb 1942 shrapnel wounds to left and right buttocks.
 Discharged 22 Feb 1942.

 Bow left Singapore with ‘D’ Force Thailand V Battalion which endured horrific lost of loss due to illnesses.
-He survived and was recovered from Thailand.
+He survived and was recovered from Thailand at the end of war.

 WX10390 W.A.
 Dwyer – (24) ‘D’ Force Thailand d 22 Aug 1943 Brankassi Malaria & Dysentery Burma-Thai Railway.
 Admitted 2/10th AGH 12 Feb 1942 badly shell shocked & suffering nervous exhaustion.